The Entropy of Nonrotating Isolated Horizons in Lovelock Theory from Loop Quantum Gravity: Introduction

 where $A$ is the area of the event horizon of a black hole.

 Since the area law (\ref{0a}) is very simple, there are many methods to get this formula, see \cite{carlip1} for a review.
-It is a difficult task to tell which one or some actually give the right explanation for the entropy of the black hole.
-If considering gravity theory beyond the Einstein theory, which often have black hole solutions, the entropy can be given by the Wald entropy formula \cite{wald1,wald2,wald3}.
-This formula has complicate form, so can't be get easily.
+It is difficult to tell which method or methods actually give the right explanation for the entropy of the black hole.
+If considering gravity theories beyond Einstein's theory, which often have black hole solutions, the entropy can be given by the Wald entropy formula \cite{wald1,wald2,wald3}.
+This formula has a complicated form, so cannot be obtained easily.

-Lovelock theory\cite{love1} is a natural extension of general relativity in higher dimensional spacetime with higher derivative terms.
-This theory gives the second order Euler-Lagrange equation, so can be thought as a toy model for ghost-free higher curvature gravity.
-It admits a family of AdS vacua, most (but not all) of them supporting black hole solutions\cite{love2}.
+Lovelock theory \cite{love1} is a natural extension of general relativity in higher dimensional spacetime with higher derivative terms.
+This theory gives the second order Euler-Lagrange equation, so can be thought of as a toy model for ghost-free higher curvature gravity.
+It admits a family of AdS vacua, most (but not all) of them supporting black hole solutions \cite{love2}.

 The entropy of black holes in Lovelock theory can be given by the Wald entropy formula.
-Can the entropy formula has a microscopic explanation?
-In Ref.\cite{bn1}, Bodendorfer and Neiman outline how the Wald entropy formula naturally arise in loop quantum gravity\cite{rov1,thie1,ash0,ma1} for this theory.
+Can the entropy formula have a microscopic explanation?
+In Ref.\cite{bn1}, Bodendorfer and Neiman outline how the Wald entropy formula naturally arises in loop quantum gravity \cite{rov1,thie1,ash0,ma1} for this theory.
 The key observation is that in a loop quantization of a generalized gravity theory, the flux operator turns out to measure the Wald entropy.
-But the Chern-Simons theory they used can only be defined on odd dimensional spacetime, which is a disadvantage.
+The Chern-Simons theory they used, however, can only be defined on odd-dimensional spacetime, which is a disadvantage.

-In the previous papers\cite{wang1,wmz1,wh1}, the authors calculated the entropy of general isolated horizons in 3 dimension AdS spacetime, nonrotating isolated horizons in 4 and higher dimensional spacetime with the help of the BF theory.
+In previous papers \cite{wmz1,wh1}, the authors calculated the entropy of nonrotating isolated horizons in 4 and higher dimensional spacetime with the help of the BF theory.
 All those works are done in the category of pure Einstein gravity theory.
 In this paper, those results are extended to the Lovelock theory.
-In our approach it can be clearly shown that the entropy of the black hole is related to the flux operator rather than the area operator, which is just the deep insight of the Ref.\cite{bn1}.
+In our approach it can be clearly shown that the entropy of the black hole is related to the flux operator rather than the area operator, which is just the deep insight of Ref.~\cite{bn1}.